-Secondary analysis gives you a few thousand variants in a .vcf file.
+Downstream analysis of DNA-Seq data can often begin with thousands or even millions of raw variant calls.
 What can you do with this data?
-Which parts of this data are of interest?
+Which of these variants are of interest?
 We received many inquiries for suggestions around this topic.
 In response we developed the Variant Browser.

 Now, DNA-Seq data analyzed via the Variant Annotation or Variant Calling workflows includes an interactive variant browser that allows Basepair users to experiment with various parameters and filters, making the discovery of useful data more intuitive, and much faster.

 Parameters include quality, depth, gnomAD frequency, and alternate reads frequency sliders, among many more.
 You can also filter by specific gene, annotation, feature type, or chromosome.
 In addition to the powerful flexibility of the table, an Analytics tabs takes you to a set of useful metrics, from base change counts, to the number of variant types, to a host of other useful plots.

 At Basepair, our mission is to make NGS data analysis as seamless, fast, and rewarding as possible, so you can focus on what you do best.
 Our interactive reports include a variety of workflow-specific graphs, tables, and interactive elements that streamline reporting and downstream analysis, no matter how large the number of samples is.

 Explore our sample reports – and try analyzing your own data – free for 14 days (no card details necessary).